 Checking accounts let you write checks or use a debit card to withdraw money you've deposited.
 The bank pays the person or business and sends you a monthly list of deposits and withdrawals called a bank statement.
-As you write checks, use your debit card or take money out of an ATM, make a note of the amount.
-Also, write down the dates and amounts of deposits and bank fees so you can keep track of your balance.
+As you use your debit card or take money out of an ATM, or even go old school and write checks, make a note of the amount.
+Also, double-check the dates and amounts of deposits and bank fees so you can keep track of your balance, whether online or (gasp) on paper.